Deskreen/deskreen-website-locales/README.md

 <br/>

 <a id="i-know-code">
-<h2>I know how to code and I know how git works, where should I start with fixing a typo for a language used in Deskreen  Website [deskreen.com](https://deskreen.com)? </h2>
+<h2>I know how to code and I know how git works, where should I start with fixing a typo for a language used in Deskreen  Website? </h2>
 </a>

 Find `translation.json` file for language you need to edit in this repo subfolders (ex. `en/translation.json`, `ua/translation.json` etc.)